Clendaniel History, Family Crest & Coats of Arms

 Clendaniel Settlers in United States in the 20th Century

-- William W. Clendaniel, aged 29, who emigrated to the United States, in 1920
+- William W. Clendaniel, aged 29, who immigrated to the United States, in 1920

 - Anne Clendaniel, aged 28, who settled in Easton, Pennsylvania in 1921

-- Mary Clendaniel, aged 56, who emigrated to Lincoln City, Delaware, in 1922
+- Mary Clendaniel, aged 56, who immigrated to Lincoln City, Delaware, in 1922

 - Howard A. Clendaniel (1932-2018), American farmer and politician who served in the Delaware House of Representatives

 - Max Clendaniel (b.
 1989), American camerman, director and writer, known for his work on The 84th Academy Awards

 - Cameron Clendaniel, American editor, producer and writer, best known for Aristide and the Endless Revolution (2005) and American Radical: The Trials of Norman Finkelstein (2009)

 - ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.

 - ^ Barber, Henry, British Family Names London: Elliot Stock, 62 Paternoster Row, 1894.
 Print.